DaviSoares-1/FrontendMentor-Challenges-Newbie/1#Product-preview-card-component/README.md

 ### ⛰️ The challenge

+This HTML & CSS-only challenge will be perfect for anyone starting to build responsive projects.

 Users should be able to:

 - View the optimal layout depending on their device's screen size